Holly-Horwood/holiday_helper/README.md

 ## **Technologies Used**

--   HTML5 - ?????????
--   CSS3
--   Bootstrap
+**HTML & HTML5**
+- HyperText Markup Language was used to create the structure        and layout of the index.html document.

+**CSS & CSS3**
+- Used to add style to the web page.

+**Bootstrap**
+- Bootstrap was mainly used for positioning with its grid system to position containers.
+It was also used to create buttons and dropdowns.

+**Javascript**
+- Was used to connect with the APIs and to manipulate them.
+It was also used to create some interactive aspects of the newsletter form.
--   Javascript
+-
--   jQuery
+jQuery TODO: ?
--   Bootstrap
--   Font Awesome
 -   Google Maps API
 -   DOC API
+-
+**Font Awesome**
+- Used for icons on the page such as the footer links and search icon.

 ### **Other resources:**

--   W3Schools
+**Stack Exchange**
+- Geo.js was found here coutesy of gatadeoro and converted from Python code to Javascript for use in this project. https://gis.stackexchange.com/questions/225065/converting-nztm-new-zealand-transverse-mercator-to-lat-long

+**Stack Overflow**
+- Used as a resource when needing help or guidance, mostly with Javascript.

--   W3C Markup & CSS Validator
+**W3C Markup & CSS Valiadators**
--   JSHint
--   CSS Matic
--   Ajax Loader
--   Favicon
--   Stack Overflow
--   Icon8
--   Gimp
--   MDN
+- Used to check validity of HTML and CSS code used in this project.

+**JSHint**
+- Used to check all JS code for errors.

+**Ajax Loader**
+- Used to create the map loader icon.

+**GIMP**
+- Used to alter images and icons

+**MDN**
+- Main resource for research and help.

 ---

 ## **Testing**

+**Running the Code**

+- Click on the following link to access the live site at Github pages https://holly-horwood.github.io/second-milestone-project/

 All tests were carried out manually by human beings.
 Firstly all buttons and links were checked to make sure they functioned as expected.
 This was done in several different browsers so that any browser related issues could be fixed, the browser results are as follows: